nexbridge/slate/source/index.html.md

 The `routeID` field links the hosted telephone number with its corresponding [route](#route).

+### Additional dynamic information

-In addition to the usual list of available values, the `enumerate` action for the `numberRange` field also returns the short code for each telephone number range as the corresponding array key.
+As well as the usual list of available values, the `enumerate` action for the `numberRange` field also returns the short code for each telephone number range as the corresponding array key.

 ### API codes